CristianaCostaPereira/Find_a_Coach/README.md

 Then, install all the required packages and dependencies:

-`cd` into your new folder and in there run:
+`cd` into your new folder and, in there, run:
 ```
 npm install
 ```